 Thanks to @Rizary for pushing it to the last mile!

-I’ve been happy using https://github.com/serokell/nixfmt for formatting;
+I’ve been happy using GitHub - serokell/nixfmt: A formatter for Nix code for formatting;

 is there formatting beyond just Nix language that nixpkg-fmt does ?